nitro41992/CS644/FinalExamReview.md

     - Knowledge Presentation

 - Main steps for a Machine Learning solution
-     - Define target
+    - Define  business problem
-     - Gather data
+    - Extract data
+    - Iteratively develop model
+        - Define metric
+        - Split features and labels
         - Feature engineering
         - Model fit
         - Model evaluation
+        - Repeat
+    - Deploy model
+    - Monitor model's performance
+    - Repeat

 - 5 Questions and what algorithm can be used
     - Is it A or B?